Fire in the Steppe:

-There are 42 scenarios, all of them brand-new.
+There are 42 scenarios, all of them brand-new (a couple of the same actions got a scenario in Eastern Front, but the scenarios are new).
 Since the release of Eastern Front’ve assembled far better sources for those battles, particularly from the Soviet point of view.
 This was a huge tank battle, by some measures larger than that at Kursk waged two years later, and it definitely deserves its own treatment in Panzer Grenadier.
 If we’re going to call it a “historical wargame,” then it needs to be based on history.
 Besides, I have to justify those pretentious letters after my name up there in the byline.

 And there’s plenty of good history in the Brody-Dubno tank battles.
 The German 1st Panzer Group, led by Ewald von Kleist, had five panzer divisions to give it armored striking power plus four motorized infantry divisions (two of these latter were Waffen SS formations of dubious fighting qualities).
 All told the Germans had about 800 armored fighting vehicles (tanks, assault guns and tank destroyers).
 The Soviets, for their part, had six tank corps in the battle area, though most of them were woefully unprepared for modern mechanized warfare.
 These units possessed a little more than five times as many tanks as the Germans, but this number included many stationary training vehicles and other inoperable machines.
 Mikhail Kirponos, commander of the Soviet South-Western Front, had done his best to prepare for the expected attack despite orders from Moscow to avoid provoking the Germans and a fanatic commissar at his side determined to see those disastrous directives carried out to the letter.
 Kirponos’ troops had been alerted hours before the attack and begun to move into their fighting positions.
 Unlike the situation on other sections of the front, when the Germans came Kirponos’ troops fought back.